metridoc/metridoc-grails-illiad/README.md

 into the central repo.
 All the plugin does is create a basic dashboard of illiad stats and download buttons to grab the data.

-If all goes well, you should see a dashboard similar to:
+If all goes well, you should see a dashboard at `http://metridoc.host:port/metridoc/illiad` similar to:

 ![Illiad Dashboard](https://raw.github.com/metridoc/metridoc-grails-illiad/master/docs/dashboardScreenForREADME.png)